BinarCode/laravel-restify/docs-v2/content/en/quickstart.md

 ### Sanctum authentication

-Usually you want to authenticate your api (allow access only to authenticated users).
-For this purpose you can simply add another middleware.
+Normally, you would want to authenticate your api (allow access only to authenticated users).
+For this purpose, you can simply add another middleware.
 For the `sanctum`, you can add the `auth:sanctum`.
 Make sure you put this right after `api` middleware.

-Restify also provides the `EnsureJsonApiHeaderMiddleware` middleware, which enforce you to use the `application/application-json` `Accept header` for your API requests.
-If you prefer to add this middleware, make sure, even when using Postman/Insomnia API client that this `Accept header` is applied.
+Restify also provides the `EnsureJsonApiHeaderMiddleware` middleware, which enforces you to use the `application/application-json` `Accept header` for your API requests.
+If you prefer to add this middleware, when using the Postman/Insomnia API client, make sure that this `Accept header` is applied.

 ## Generate repository